TimoGuy/solanine_vulkan/etc/bokeh_pp_todo.md

         > VkImageView 0xe88693000000000c

-        - [ ] Debug view: fade towards red for the close CoC and green for the far CoC.
+        - [x] Debug view: fade towards red for the close CoC and green for the far CoC.
+            > It's just a simple debug view you can enable by uncommenting the code in the postprocess.frag shader.